freeload101/Java-Android-Magisk-Burp-Objection-Root-Emulator-Easy/README.md

 * Now with more YOLO!
 - Added A1111
-- Added AutoGPT ( Setup for Pay as you got gpt3-turbo )
+- Added AutoGPT ( Setup for Pay as you go gpt3-turbo https://platform.openai.com/account/usage )

 Want to pentest or run Android apps in minutes ?
 Sick of BlueStacks or NOX malware/adware ?
 Not a single binary in this script and it's open source and downloads are direct from proper sources.
 There is lots of great powershell tricks (not great code) in this script.
 I worked hard on thing's like: